 The Royal Oak at Whatcote is closed all day on Mondays and Tuesdays (including bank holidays).

-The Royal Oak is an independent husband and wife run dining pub with a limited number of covers available and our continued success relies on reservations being honoured by our guests or sufficient notice being given of any change.
-If you do not arrive within 30 minutes of your booking time and we have not been informed of any delay the table will have to be released, so please do give us a call if you're running late.
+The Royal Oak is an independent husband and wife run dining pub with a limited number of covers available and our continued success relies on reservations being honoured by our guests or sufficient notice being given of any change, so please do give us a call if you're running late.

 We are 20 minutes from Stratford upon Avon.

 We are 25 minutes from junction 12 on the M40, Chipping Campden and Banbury.

 We are 30 minutes from Chipping Norton, Stow on the Wold and Warwick.